Lane Field (baseball): History

 Before it was called Lane Field, the ballpark began its life as a U.S. Navy athletic field in 1925.
 Two years later, football bleachers were added.
 The field also had a track, used for motorcycle and auto races.
-When Bill "Hardpan" Lane relocated his Hollywood Stars from the Los Angeles area in 1936, to become the San Diego Padres, he arranged for the Works Progress Administration to rebuild the venue as a baseball park.
+When Bill "Hardpan" Lane (or Bill "Hardrock" Lane) relocated his Hollywood Stars from the Los Angeles area in 1936, to become the San Diego Padres, he arranged for the Works Progress Administration to rebuild the venue as a baseball park.
 Although the WPA was known by the derisive nickname "We Putter Around", there was apparently no puttering in this project, as they finished the work in just two months time.
 It took the name Lane Field.

 The new construction had a temporary look to it.
 The park had no roof, no lights, and not even a backstop.
 Its bleachers sat 8,000.
 The original entrance, a small Spanish-architecture structure, was retained for the ballpark, behind where the home plate area was established.

 According to a 2004 San Diego Union-Tribune article, the original field dimensions were 339 feet to the left field foul pole, 480 to the deepest part of center field, and 355 feet to right, a large rectangle.
 Along with the other remodeling, the dimensions were eventually reduced to a more normal size: 329 to left, 426 to center, 330 to right.

 The first Padres game at Lane Field was played on March 31, 1936.
 The next year, a roof was added over the main part of the seating, and attendance improved.
 Attendance was boosted by a PCL pennant winning team and the attraction of budding young local star Ted Williams.

 On October 7, 1945, three African-American players from the California Winter League's "Kansas City Royals," one of them named Jackie Robinson, worked out at an empty Lane Field.
 Look magazine photographer Maurice Terrell surreptitiously photographed the action from the stands by agreement with Brooklyn Dodgers general manager Branch Rickey, who was planning to desegregate Major League Baseball and wanted illustrations for a planned exclusive feature article written by Arthur Mann.
 The article and photos would have highlighted Robinson and other stars from the Negro leagues, and was meant to accompany Rickey's announcement of signing them to the Dodgers.
 The article was never published in Look, but a selection of the Lane Field photographs was published in the November 27, 1945, issue of Look to illustrate the signing of Robinson to the Montreal Royals.

 The San Diego Padres would win another PCL pennant in 1954 at Lane Field.
 By then they had begun to look for a new facility.
 The wooden park, so near the waterfront in a presumably picturesque setting, was also constantly in need of repair and replacement of its boards, which tended to rot quickly in the sea air.